jchabsi/RunnerAttitude/README.md

 What’s New

+Version 1.8.1
+- Fix for 12 hour time

 Version 1.8
 - Added ability to show 12/24hr time according to system settings
 - Allows to set if the phrase continues moving or not on Low Power Mode